arapulido/katacoda-scenarios/progressive/step6.md

 Progressive delivery and a correct observability strategy can help you making these decisions.

-**IMPORTANT**: Before continuing, let's revert the second version of the `advertisements` service to make sure the rest of the scenario works correctly: `kubectl delete -f manifest-files/servicenetwork/advertisements.yaml`{{execute}}
+**IMPORTANT**: Before continuing, let's revert the second version of the `advertisements` service to make sure the rest of the labs work correctly: `kubectl delete -f manifest-files/servicenetwork/advertisements.yaml`{{execute}}